While pregnant with my son in 2018 we found a last-minute deal to the adults-only San Antonio Resort in Kalami, Corfu.

 Boat trips to Corfu Town run almost daily from Kalami – the quickest one being a speedboat (approx 20 mins) that runs twice a week and can be booked at the hotel reception.

-In Kalami Bay itself, fans of The Durrells will want to check out The White House – a restaurant, accommodation and museum in the former home of British author, Lawrence Durrell.
+In Kalami Bay itself, fans of The Durrells will want to check out The White House – a restaurant, hotel and museum in the former home of British author, Lawrence Durrell.
 On certain days of the month you can visit the Durrell’s home and explore the memorabilia for just 3 Euros.
 The rest of the time you can hire a boat, dine within splash distance of the sea and even stay in one of their fine looking apartments or villas.

 Further afield, popular day trips from Corfu include boat trips to Paxos, Antipaxos and Parga in Greece and Saranda and Butrint National Park in Albania.
 Browse and book a full list of excursions and activities here.